Spray Tan vs Tanning Bed, which one is the best option for beautiful, sun-kissed skin?

 If the person doing the spraying is good, it’s possible to get perfectly even color across the body.
 With a good spray tan, you’ll get a nicer color than even if you were to tan outside.

 And if you purchase a spray tanner like the Norvell Sunless Kit, you’ll likely get the mechanics for an even spray down in no time.
+You’ll also be able to easily touch up any missed spots.

 Spray Tanning Can Be Done Anywhere